 To ensure that security is not just maintained but elevated, automation will also dominate the future of smart access.
 Automated access control systems, like the myQ Community app, compile data and use that intelligence to simplify and streamline tasks, such as creating building credentials for new residents and deactivating them for departing residents.

 Integration is key here.
-Cloud-based access control systems can connect to and share data with cloud-based property management software, where property managers can enter resident data.
-This information then automatically populates your smart access controls system with the same data and eliminates time-consuming and error-prone manual data entry across multiple properties.
+Cloud-based access control systems can connect to and share data with cloud-based property management software, such as Yardi, RealPage or Entrata, where property managers can enter resident data.
+This information will automatically populate your smart access controls system with the same data and eliminate time-consuming and error-prone manual data entry across multiple properties.

 Research shows that residents feel more confident with automated systems, too.
 About 86% of millennials and 65% of baby boomers say that they are willing to pay more for an apartment equipped with automated systems.

-As our perimeter access forebearers would look at today’s access controls in awe, we too may do the same as technology continues to evolve.
-But one thing is certain: Wherever smart access control technology is headed, the future is bright—and secure.
+As our perimeter access forebears would look at today’s access controls in awe, we too may do the same as technology continues to evolve.
+But one thing is certain: Wherever smart access control technology is headed, the future is bright — and secure.